ineiti/cybernode/backend/README.md

 - Increase / decrease mana with every tick
   - done, make sure it's all correctly wired up with respect to Alive messages from the simulator and the web.
+- Replace U256 with NodeID, NodeSecret, and Mana types

 2023-12-23
 - Add names to nodes